Real-Projects-Digitalization/ss22-cyber-24/README.md

 GitHubLibrary for Soundtrack: https://github.com/xitanggg/-Pirates-of-the-Caribbean-Theme-Song/blob/master/Pirates_of_the_Caribbean_-_Theme_Song.ino
 License Details: No restrictions on use or distribution; fully free for personal or commercial projects.

+  **4.3.2.1 MasterCode**

+The master code establishes a Bluetooth connection with the slave device, monitors the connection, and triggers alerts (sound and LEDs) when the connection is lost.
+It uses the BluetoothSerial library for communication and includes logic for initializing components, managing the connection, and handling alarms.

+  **4.3.2.2 SlaveCode**

+The slave code establishes a Bluetooth connection with the master device and monitors the connection status.
+It triggers alerts (sound and LEDs) when the connection is lost, providing feedback on the status.
+It uses the BluetoothSerial library for communication and includes logic for initializing components, managing the connection, and responding to alerts.

 How It Works - Initial Setup:

 The parent and child units are positioned near each other (approximately one meter apart).